arschles/www/content/blog/2020-05-07-athens-azure-2.md

 Howdy all!
 It's been quite a while since I wrote about [Athens on Azure Kubernetes Service](https://arschles.com/blog/athens-on-azure-kubernetes-service/).

 If you don't remember much about it, don't worry.
 I didn't either... it's been over 6 months!
-I jumped back into the project, so let's recap and look to the future, and this time with plenty of emojis.
+I jumped back into the project, so let's recap and look to the future, and this time with plenty of emojis 👍🚀🎉🐿

 ## The Deployment Right Now